Zekareisoujin/nikke-pvp/README.md

 # Nikke PvP Team Builder

 A web application for building and analyzing teams for the game **Nikke: Goddess of Victory**.
-This tool allows users to select characters, form a team of 5, and (in the future) calculate team effectiveness and stats.
+This tool allows users to select characters, form a team of 5, and calculate detailed burst generation stats.

 ## Features

-### Current
+### Implemented
 - **Team Deck**: A 5-slot area to assemble your team.
 - **Character Pool**: A list of available Nikke characters to choose from.
+- **Burst Generation Calculator**:
+    - Calculates burst generation for different tiers (2RL, 2.5RL, 3RL, etc.).
+    - **Quantum Cube Bonuses**: Supports 'No Cube', 'Level 1', 'Level 3', and 'Level 7' cubes with specific bonus values.
+    - **Bullet Counts**: Displays the range of bullets required for each tier.
-- **Selection Logic**:
+- **Data Integration**:
-    - Click a character in the pool to add them to the first available slot.
-    - Click a selected character (in the pool or deck) to remove them.
-    - Prevents adding more than 5 characters.
-- **Mock Data**: Currently uses a set of mock characters for demonstration.
+    - Uses real game data parsed from CSVs for Burst Gen, Cube Bonuses, and Bullet Counts.

 ### Planned
-- **Stats Calculation**: Calculate overall team power, burst chain compatibility, and elemental synergies.
+- **Team Gen Rating**: Visual indicator for the team's overall burst speed (e.g., "3 RL BURST").
 - **Filtering & Sorting**: Filter characters by Burst Type, Element, Class, and Manufacturer.
 - **Save & Share**: Save team compositions and share them via URL or image.
 - **Drag & Drop**: Improved UI for organizing the team.